-The definition of indecisiveness is “characterized by [the] inability to decide.”
-Believe it or not, sometimes making certain decisions can be challenging.
-The pressure to make the right call is often present, as are concerned about the ramifications linked to making a poor decision.
-Although indecisiveness or feebleness is something that everyone may experience from time to time, the habitual inability to decide can be uniquely dangerous.
+Indecisiveness is “characterized by [the] inability to decide.”
+Sometimes, the pressure to make the right call is present, as are concerns about the ramifications linked to making a poor decision.
+Although everyone may experience indecisiveness from time to time, habitual indecisive people can face uniquely problematic situations.

 Assessing The Dangers Of Indecisiveness

 Indecisiveness is a human-universal phenomenon, as reported by a cross cultural psychology study of American and Chinese participants.
 The study results show that although the distribution of Indecisiveness Scale scores from self report questionnaires was similar across cultures, individual factors showed cross-cultural differences.
 Anxiety and worry were similar in both countries, but Chinese individuals had more difficulty planning free time than Americans.
 This indicates that some components of indecisiveness may be more culturally invariant than others.

 The ability to rise above indecisiveness is an important skill; however, understanding why indecisiveness can be problematic is helpful.
 Indecisiveness is often associated with procrastination since it can lead to paralysis of the decision-making process.
 When an individual is unable or unwilling to make decisions, they may suffer from not taking action and consequently fail to take advantage of opportunities that could otherwise be beneficial.
 This inaction can also lead to stress, anxiety, and worry as one worries about making the wrong decision or missing out on something better.

 Someone Else May Make Decisions For You